0nyr/5369S_knowledge_graph/report/README.md

 - KG creation: very little (5 lines) on KG creation or extraction, but covered in extended version
 - content complexity: While still comprehensive for newcomers, it is challenging for readers who are new to the field due to the complexity and profusion of topics discussed.
 The paper could benefit from a more gradual introduction to these complex topics.
 - Imbalanced topic discussion: While some crucial topics for newcomers like KG creation are not covered, other more advanced ones are presented with a lot of details like inductive reasoning or learning methods such as graph kernels and graph neural networks.
 While these are important subjects, the choice for such a focus is odd.
-- Lack of discussion on challenges: Too few discussions on challenges associated with  knowledge graphs, such as issues related to scalability, data quality, and the complexity of reasoning tasks.
+- Lack of discussion on challenges: Too few discussions (on conclusion) on challenges associated with  knowledge graphs, such as issues related to scalability, data quality, diversity ("managing contextual or multi-modal data" (p31), dynamicity (temporal and streaming data), usability and the complexity of reasoning tasks.

 ## conclusion
 > include the important results and conclusions

+(KG21)
+The paper titled "Knowledge Graphs" provides a comprehensive and in-depth exploration of knowledge graphs (KGs), their structure, and their applications.
+KGs are a structured form of data representation that uses a graph-based structure to depict real-world entities and the relationships between them.
+They are particularly useful for handling complex and interconnected data, providing a way to integrate, organize, and manage data from different sources while maintaining the semantic context and relationships between data points.

+Key elements to consider when working with KGs, as discussed in the paper, include Description Logics (DLs), which provide a logical formalization of KGs, and ontologies, which enable entailment and provide a precise definition of terms used in KGs.
+The paper also delves into the concept of inductive reasoning over KGs, discussing various methods such as graph kernels, graph neural networks, label propagation, and multi-modal learning.

+As for the quality of the paper, it stands out for its comprehensive coverage and clear explanations of complex concepts.
+It provides a valuable resource for anyone interested in understanding KGs, from beginners to experts in the field.
+However, the paper could benefit from more practical examples or case studies to illustrate the application of these concepts in real-world settings.

+In terms of readability, while the paper is well-structured and the content is clearly presented, the complexity of the topics discussed might make it challenging for readers who are new to the field.
+Nonetheless, for those with a background in the subject matter, the paper offers a deep and insightful exploration of KGs and their applications.

+Overall, the paper is a significant contribution to the field, offering a thorough and detailed examination of KGs that will likely prove useful for researchers and practitioners alike.